European Union Sustainability Reporting Regulation

 Who’s impacted?*

-• "Large" EU companies that are not listed, with "large" defined as exceeding two of the three following metrics for two consecutive balance sheet dates:
+• "Large" EU companies that are not listed, with "large" defined as exceeding two of the three following criteria:

 • Total assets of €25 million